 • FTB child is a member of a couple (1.1.M.50).

-This topic applies only to an FTB child of an individual (1.1.I.90).
-FTB for an ACO (1.1.A.80) is covered in a separate topic.
+This topic only applies to an FTB child of an individual (1.1.I.90).
+FTB eligibility for an ACO (1.1.A.80) is covered in 2.3.1.

 Where an individual has care of a child for at least 14% but less than 35% of the care period, they have a regular care child.
 Definition of regular care child is covered in 2.1.1.13.